 STDs, HIV & AIDS

 - HIV and AIDS.
 Women make up a quarter of people living with AIDS in the United States.
-That rate is increasing, especially in women of color.
+Women of color are disproportionately affected.

-- Genital human papillomavirus (HPV).
-The most common STD in the United States, HPV affects over 50% of sexually active men and women.
+- Human papillomavirus (HPV).
+It’s the most common STD in the United States.
+Most sexually active men and women will get at least one type of HPV at some point in their lives.
 Certain types of HPV can cause cervical cancer.

 What you can do to help prevent or treat STDs

 - Know and limit your partners.
 Your partner’s sexual history is as important as your own.

 - Learn to use latex condoms correctly.
 Use a condom every time you have sex.
 If using lubricant, make sure it's water-based.
 Keep in mind that condoms lower — yet don’t eliminate — the risk.

 - Get immunized.
 Vaccines are available that prevent certain types of HPV.

 - Wait.
 Consider not having sex or waiting to have sex until you're in a committed relationship.